kelseyhightower/etcd-production-setup/setup-fake-dns.md

 This tutorial will walk you through setting up DNS for the example.com domain.
 This guide is mainly for etcd testing.

-The goal is to end up with the follow DNS address usable for local testing:
+The goal is to end up with the following DNS address usable for local testing:

 ```
 $ dig +noall +answer SRV _etcd-server._tcp.example.com